Project Reopened Robe: Opinions v Charts

 It’s quicker and more accurate to investigate proactively than sit passively and debate them.

-If you missed project Open Kimono the first time then here’s a refresher:
+If you missed project Open Robe the first time then here’s a refresher: